Getting Started

 Several fundamental concepts underlie and drive the Rundeck system.
 If you are a new user, knowing about them will help you use or integrate Rundeck into your environment.

-- Plugins: Most of what Rundeck does is via one of its plugins.
-Plugins exist to execute commands on nodes, perform steps in a job, send a notification about job status, gather information about the hosts in your network, copy a file to a remote server, store and stream logs, or talk to a user directory.
-See (/manual/job-plugins.md) and (/developer/index.md) and (/plugins/index.md).
+Plugins: Extending Rundeck functionality is done through plugins.
+Plugins exist to execute commands on nodes, perform steps in a job, send a notification about job status, gather information about the hosts in your network, copy a file to a remote server, store and stream logs, talk to a user directory, and so much more.